 Neighborhoods to consider in San Diego:

-You might think income limits are one-size-fits-all, but they shift by household size and program.
+The most common mistake is assuming income limits are fixed numbers that apply uniformly — they shift by household size, program, and year, which means your eligibility can look very different depending on how you count.
 Many buyers also assume they can buy anywhere in the county with a single program.
 SDHC is city-only with specific exclusions, while County CalHome focuses on unincorporated areas and generally excludes incorporated cities.
 Another common mistake is waiting on the homebuyer education course, which can push your timeline beyond the seller’s comfort.
 You should finish that early.

 Buyers sometimes misread purchase caps and miss condos that fit.
 With SDHC, the condo cap can be a cleaner fit than single-family pricing in central neighborhoods.
 With County CalHome, the AMI-driven purchase price schedule may allow more room than you expect if you shop in the right areas.